cloudfoundry-attic/eclipse-integration-cloudfoundry/README.md

 # Cloud Foundry Integration for Eclipse

-  The Cloud Foundry Integration for Eclipse provides first-class support for the Cloud Foundry
+  The Cloud Foundry Integration for Eclipse provides first-class support for the [Cloud Foundry PaaS] (http://www.cloudfoundry.com/).
-  PaaS: http://www.cloudfoundry.com/.
 It allows you to directly deploy applications from your workspace to a running Pivotal CF server instance, view and manage deployed applications and services, start and stop applications.